Jumbo125/Turn_JS-ToolbarResponsibility-/README.md

 <ul><b><u>it includes:</u></b>
 <li>Toolbar</li>
 <li>Responsibility</li>
+<li>since v2 you can scroll with mousewheel to change site, when the mouse is over the pdf book</li>
 </ul>

 So i wrote a script to easily create a toolbar and make the pdf-book responsibility.